ggsavin/voting-games/project-book/_build/html/_sources/intro.md

 - Creation of a custom environment using PettingZoo[^petting-zoo] for the purpose of voting mechanism research within the Werewolf SGD.
 - Sucessfully implemented approval voting as the voting mechanism in our environment
 - Successfully trained plurality and approval RL agents in our environment
+- Designed a wide range of indicators to explore behavior and voting patterns of agents

 We use Independent Learners with a shared policy for all the agents vs a JAL because we  dont want action space to scale